redwoodjs/redwood/packages/web/src/flash/README.md

 ### Consume messages

 Of course, we'll want a way to display messages to the user.
-That's easy...
+That's easy:

 ```js
 import { useFlash } from '@redwoodjs/web'